Understanding the Social Exchange Theory is crucial to life success, power, as well as to general life happiness and satisfaction.

 Or, at least, with people who are willing to work to make up that difference.

-High-value folks also stand to potentially lose the most.
-That’s why they are always guarded against others, and generally loath the value takers.
+High-value folks stand to potentially lose the most from takers.
+That’s why they’re generally cautious, wary, and guarded.
+And, often, they loath value takers.

-That’s why to transact with them, you must, first of all, avoid framing yourself as just another taker: they have enough of those vying for their time.
+That’s why the frst step to transact with high-value people is to avoid framing yourself as just another taker: they have enough of those vying for their time.

 You must show that you can also give something.

-Also, you can show gratitude and loyalty, and that you are willing to pay them back somehow, either today, or in the future (“promissory social notes”).
+Also, you can show loyalty or gratitude, and that you are willing to pay them back somehow in the future (“promissory social notes”).